 The Luminant Lease Agreement leases the Company a plot of land where the planned data center, ancillary infrastructure and electrical system (the "Interconnection Electrical Facilities" or "substation") will be set up for the Texas site.
-The Company also entered into the Purchase and Sale Agreement dated June 28, 2021, with amendment and restatement on July 9, 2021 (as amended and restated the "Luminant Purchase and Sale

-Agreement"") with another Luminant affiliate.
+The Company also entered into the Purchase and Sale Agreement dated June 28, 2021, with amendment and restatement on July 9, 2021 (as amended and restated the "Luminant Purchase and Sale Agreement"") with another Luminant affiliate.
 The Company entered into the Luminant Lease Agreement and the Luminant Purchase and Sale Agreement to build the infrastructure necessary to support its planned operations.
-The Company determined that the Luminant Lease Agreement and the Luminant Purchase and Sale Agreement should be combined for accounting purposes under the new lease guidance (collectively, the "Combined Luminant Lease Agreement") and that amounts exchanged under the combined contract should be allocated to the various components of the overall transaction based on relative fair values.
+The Company determined that the Luminant Lease Agreement and the Luminant Purchase and Sale Agreement") and that amounts exchanged under the combined contract should be allocated to the various components of the overall transaction based on relative fair values.